Abhishek-2502/Django_Webhosting_pythonAnywhere/README.md

     ```bash
     pip install django
     ```
+7. **Create an web app**: Create an django based web app located on dashboard and name of the app should be same as name of the django project.

 ## Project Configuration

-In your Django project's `settings.py` file, make the following changes:
+In your Django project's `settings.py` file which can be accessed through the files in dashboard, make the following changes:

 1. **Set Debug Mode**:
     ```python